akleszcz/web-dev-fun/section_7/notes/README.md

 [{"url":"/","method":"GET","date":"2021-06-19T09:57:06.444Z"}]
 ```

-Every time you reload the page, the array in the response will contain one more element.
+Every time you reload the page, the array in the response will contain two more elements (see [Note: Sending GET requests from a browser](#note-sending-get-requests-from-a-browser), to find out why there are two of them).

 You can also send a request with a different HTTP method, e.g. POST, using a tool like `curl` or Postman.
 With `curl` you can do it like this: